Sytchie/cqca/README.md

     Z X Z X Z X Z X Z

-Since quantum gates, especially Pauli gates, are unitary, they are able to cancel each other out into identity gates.
+Since quantum gates, especially Pauli gates, are unitary, they can cancel each other out into identity gates.
-With the right configuration, the "active" gates (i.e., those, which are not the identity gates) propagate to a certain direction, leaving behind only "inactive" identity gates.
+With the right configuration, the "active" gates (i.e., those, which are not the identity gates) propagate in a certain direction, leaving behind only "inactive" identity gates.

 Starting with Pauli X and Z gates next to each other, the CQCA propagates the two gates one cell to the right with each time step, hence the name "glider".